 Our research is editorially independent but we may earn a commission for purchases made through our links.

 Savannah is one of the most charming and historic cities that you’ll find anywhere in the world.
-This Coastal Georgia destination has an important place in American history, it has been featured in many movies and books, and it has come to define delicious Southern cuisine.
-With a beautiful riverfront area and just a short drive from the beach, Savannah’s location really couldn’t be any better.
+This coastal Georgia destination has an important place in American history, it has been featured in many movies and books, and it has come to define delicious Southern cuisine.
+With a beautiful riverfront area, charming local stays, and a location just a short drive from the beach, Savannah is a top-rated destination in the United States.

-Here are 10 of the top things to do when you visit Savannah.
+Here are some of the top things to do when you visit Savannah.
 These are good starting points to help you discover all of the other fascinating things about the area as well!

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.

 What Is It?
 Right in the middle of Savannah’s historic district, you’ll find Forsyth Park.